doheelee0328/car_data/README.md

 ## How to run the server

+### Installation

+Use the following command to download all the dependencies:

+"npm install"

+This command will read the package.json file and install all the required packages listed there.
+Make sure you have Node.js and npm installed on your machine.

+### Usage

+To run the server in development mode, use the following command:

+"npm run dev"

+This command will start the server using the configured script in the package.json file.
+It may include additional tasks like transpiling code or restarting the server on file changes.

 ## Overview
 In this coding challenge, I had the opportunity to learn and work with Node.js and Express for the first time.